 Acute Necrotising Ulcerative Gingivitis/Periodontitis (ANUG/P)

-The standard treatment regime for this involves prescribing the patient metronidazole (over 200mg TDS), hydrogen peroxide/chlorhexidine mouthwash and going through thorough oral hygiene instruction.
+The standard treatment regime for this involves prescribing the patient metronidazole 400mg TDS for 3 days, hydrogen peroxide/chlorhexidine mouthwash and going through thorough oral hygiene instruction.
+This is because these are usually associated with anaerobic bacteria.

 Advantages of Antibiotics